I stay in the Eastern Shore

 The geese talk, they exchange views.

+All they are doing is meet again.
 Get back in touch after a journey four times more difficult,

 than any journey either you or I have ever taken,